Euclid Quick Data Release (Q1). The first Euclid view of Planck galaxy protocluster candidates at cosmic noon: Results

-\subsection{Halo masses}
+\subsubsection{Halo masses}

-To weigh a galaxy protocluster, one might ideally propose to measure the mass using the velocity dispersion of galaxies.
-Since we would need to detect small differences in velocity, a high precision on redshift measurements would be required, which can only be achieved using spectroscopy.
-Moreover, this method is based upon the virial theorem, so it requires making the hypothesis that the whole protocluster is virialised, which is of course one of the most important aspects that we want to determine.
-Another possibility to estimate the halo mass is to detect arcs that are gravitationally lensed by a protocluster.
+To weigh a galaxy protocluster, some have proposed to measure the mass using the velocity dispersion of galaxies.
+However, this method is based upon the virial theorem, which is not expected to hold for protoclusters.
+Another possibility to estimate the mass is to try and detect gravitational arcs that are due to a protocluster.
 However, such searches are challenging, owing to the rapidly declining sky density of bright background sources for $z$ > 2 \citep{madau14}.
-Finally, we could make a compromise and assume that only the core has already undergone virialisation; this hypothesis makes sense, since the infall of matter from the cosmic web should cause intense mixing at the very centre of the gravitational well.
-There are also methods to estimate the halo mass $M_{\rm h}$ of each protocluster \citep{long2020,champagne2021,daddi2022,laporte2022,sillassen2024}, scaling from the measurements of the stellar masses of their member galaxies \citep{behroozi2013,vanderburg2014,behroozi2019,legrand2019,girelli2020,shuntov2022,paquereau2025}.
-In addition to these methods, we also perform an estimation of the dark matter mass of the halo using the universal cosmological baryonic fraction $\Omega_{\rm m} / \Omega_{\rm b} -1 = 5.35$ \citep{planck2020_I,planck2020_VI}; we call this `Method~A'.
+We choose first to perform an estimation of the dark matter mass of the halo by multiplying the stellar mass by the universal cosmological baryonic fraction $\Omega_{\rm m} / \Omega_{\rm b} -1 = 5.35$ \citep{planck2020_I,planck2020_VI}; we call this `Method~A'.
+We note that this method is extremely conservative, since it is equivalent to not taking into account the baryonic gas between the galaxies.
+It is then expected to yield significantly lower halo masses than the other method we choose to use.

-Halo mass estimates made by scaling to stellar mass is `Method~B'.
-Uncertainties are computed by propagating the errors on stellar mass from the \Euclid PHZ PF physical parameter catalogues \citep{Q1-TP005} and also using each model parameter uncertainty, as provided by \cite{behroozi2013}[B13], \cite{legrand2019}[L19], and \cite{shuntov2022}[S22].
-The estimated halo masses are reported in Table~\ref{tab:halo_masses} for both methods and they are shown in Fig.~\ref{fig:arthur_mh_vs_z} for Method~B [S22].
-The three estimates using Method~B are consistent within at most 0.5\,dex differences, and the halo masses derived using the prescriptions from \cite{legrand2019} and \cite{shuntov2022} usually agree to better than 0.1\,dex.
+We decided to adopt a compromise and make the assumption that central regions of protoclusters may have undergone virialisation.
+This hypothesis makes sense since according to the hierarchical structure formation, dynamical equilibrium is reached by smaller structures first.
+Therefore, the central regions should virialise sooner than the outskirts of the protocluster.
+This method to estimate the mass of protoclusters is based on stellar mass to halo mass scaling relations.
+We call it `Method~B'.
+Uncertainties are computed by propagating the errors on stellar mass from the \Euclid \texttt{NNPZ} physical parameter catalogues \citep{Q1-SP031} and also using each model parameter uncertainty, as provided by \cite{behroozi2013} (hereafter B13), \cite{legrand2019} (hereafter L19), and \cite{shuntov2022} (hereafter S22).
+B13 is a scaling relation from the stellarmass of the central galaxy, whereas L19 and S22 are scaling relation between the stellar mass and halo mass of each member galaxy, which we need to sum at the end.